Foreign aid allocated to states, UTs for COVID management | Law-Order

 The medical items started coming in as donations from different countries after the rise in sudden cases of COVID across the different parts of the country from the last week of April, via the Ministry of External Affairs (MEA).

-Later on, supplies coming from private companies, entities etc also started routing through the NitiAyog and are handled by this cell.
+Later on, supplies coming from private companies, entities etc also started routing through the NITI Aayog and are handled by this cell.

 The group meets virtually at 9.30 am everyday to sort out all pending issues.

-Apart from this, a high-level committee under CEO, NITI Aayog and comprising of Secretary Expenditure, MEA and officials of Niti Aayog and Health Ministry has also been formed to oversee the whole operation.
-The MEA is the nodal agency for channeling offers of help from foreign countries and coordinates with missions abroad.
+Apart from this, a high-level committee under CEO, NITI Aayog and comprising of Secretary Expenditure, MEA and officials of NITI Aayog and Health Ministry has also been formed to oversee the whole operation.
+The MEA is the nodal agency for channelling offers of help from foreign countries and coordinates with missions abroad.
 The MEA has issued its own SOPs, which are applicable across the board.

 ''There has been an unprecedented surge in the number of COVID-19 cases across the country.
 The health infrastructure of several states and UTs has been overwhelmed by the very high number of daily cases and increased mortality,'' the statement said.